aksommerville/egg2/README.md

 - - - [ ] Persist mappings.
 - - - [ ] egg_gamepad_get_button: Need to cache full capability reports in inmgr.
 - - - [ ] Interactive reconfig.
+- - - - [ ] Let the client declare which buttons it uses, so when configuring we don't ask for all 15 buttons.
+- - - - - Maybe a metadata field "incfgMask" containing characters "dswne123lrLR". "d" being the dpad, all others correspond to one button.
 - - [x] Persistence.
 - - [ ] Record and playback session.
 - [ ] Web runtime.